victormurcia/victormurcia/README.md

 I graduated with a PhD in Materials Science and Engineering especializing in Computational Physics/Chemistry and Machine Learning/Algorithm Development from Washington State University in August 2022.
 You can find my dissertation here: https://www.proquest.com/docview/2731807103?pq-origsite=gscholar&fromopenview=true.

 I also have a B.S. in Chemistry with minors in Mathematics and Philosophy from the Rochester Institute of Technology that I earned in May 2014.

-I currently work as a Data Scientist at the U.S. Department of Veterans Affairs within the National Artifical Intelligence Institute (NAII) and the Massachusetts Veterans Epidemiology Research and Information Center (MAVERIC)

 I hope you find some of my repos useful and/or interesting!
 Connect with me on Twitter or LinkedIn